Skip to content

 from haiku.rag.config import Config

-from haiku.rag.graph.research.dependencies import ResearchContext
+from haiku.rag.agents.research.dependencies import ResearchContext

-from haiku.rag.graph.research.graph import build_research_graph
+from haiku.rag.agents.research.graph import build_research_graph

-from haiku.rag.graph.research.state import ResearchDeps, ResearchState
+from haiku.rag.agents.research.state import ResearchDeps, ResearchState

 async with HaikuRAG(path_to_db) as client: